2-Person Desk Setup Ideas: Shared Home Office Layouts for Couples

 L-shaped desk configuration in a corner of a small apartment, efficiently using space for two people with separate work zones and storage solutions

-Powering Up: Technical Requirements for Dual Setups
+Powering Up: Technical Requirements and Safety

 Component Typical Wattage (Per Person) Dual Setup Total (Estimated)